lordprecious/home_study_day3/README.md

 				INSTALLATION
 				------------

-				the functions are buil to run via the command line, hence no need for installation. to run the any of the functions you use this command
+				the functions are built to run via the command line, hence no need for installation. to run any of the functions you use this command

 							"jasmine app/filename.js"

-				if the jasmine frame work is successfully installed, you would have no problem using the app.
+				if the jasmine frame work is successfully installed, you would have no problem running the functions.

 				CONFIGURATION
 				-------------
-				no special configuration is required to run the application, just install the jasmine framework
+				no special configuration is required to run the functions, just install the jasmine framework

 				TROUBLESHOOTING
 				---------------

-				in case you are having issue running the application, try the following.
+				in case you are having issue running the functions, try the following.

 				* first of all check if jasmine is fully installed by typing " jasmine " on the command line. if it trully installed, it would display a message on a command line saying " jasmine started "